jsimpsonux/Magic-weatherboard/README.md

 ## Description

-Magic weatherboard uses jQuery and the weather api to fetch data of wind, humidity and the forecast for any city.
+Magic weatherboard uses jQuery and the weather api to fetch data of wind, temp, humidity for any city on the current day as well the forecast for the next five days.

 ## Table of Contents